IOWA HIGH SCHOOL SPEECH ASSOCIATION

 After Dinner Speaking

-- a student writes and delivers a humorous speech intended for a particular
+- a student writes and delivers a humorous speech intended for a particular audience.

 Length: up to 5 minutes